 In fact, 67% of consumers conduct “window shopping” on their mobiles rather than desktop.
 Augmented reality is expected to be a significant influencer in future mobile commerce sales.
-Be sure to keep an eye on current mobile commerce statistics to stay up to date.
+Be sure to keep an eye on current mobile commerce statistics to stay up to date, as.

 Back in 2018, the worldwide games market was worth around $134.9 billion.
 Within this, mobile gaming stood at $63.2 billion.